Google Maps now shows you nearby Lime scooters, bikes, and e-bikes

 In July, Lime raised $335 million, including from Uber, whose app offers the scooters, and Alphabet’s GV.
-(For the initiated, Alphabet is Google’s parent company and GV stands for the former name Google Ventures.
+(For the initiated, Alphabet is Google’s parent company, and GV stands for the former name Google Ventures.)
 GV partner Joe Kraus is Lime’s COO and sits on its board of directors.
-Oh, GV is leading Lime’s latest round with Alphabet also separately participating.
+And GV is leading Lime’s latest round, with Alphabet also separately participating.

 Just like with Uber and Lyft, Google Maps’ Lime integration lives under the transit tab when you are navigating to your destination.
 If a ride-hailing option is available, you’re shown how long it will take to get to you and an estimated cost.
 If a Lime vehicle is available, you’ll see how long it will take you to walk to the vehicle, an estimate of your ride’s cost, your total journey time, and your ETA.